Wraith fans are astute and quick to point out the racism behind Larrin labeling Todd an “it” in the series.

 *Secondary Derogation of Advocates and Allies

-Secondary derogation exists, directed at allies of the oppressed or genocided, usually in for the form of ad hominem fallacy name-calling (e.g. *-lover, *-whipped, angry-*, etc.) and Orwellian-style labels (e.g. calling nonviolence as extreme, militant, etc.).
+Secondary derogation exists, directed at allies of the oppressed or genocided, usually in for the form of ad hominem fallacy name-calling (e.g. *-lover (usually a race-based insult), *-whipped (usually a misogynist insult), angry-* (usually a race based insult), etc.) and Orwellian-style labels (e.g. calling nonviolence as extreme, militant, etc., when asked to cease warfare and the killing of other animals).
 The irony of my WraithWorshipper artist name does not escape me here: the Wraith use “worshipper” as a term of affection and the humans use it as an insult, from mild derision to something over which to be killed.

 “The gift of life is reserved only for our most devout worshippers … and our brothers.”
 Wraith Todd to human Sheppard.